Code-Institute-Submissions/Jack-McKenna/README.md

 5. Once **http-server** is installed run ```http-server -c-1```
 6. The project will now run on [localhost](http://127.0.0.1:8080)
 7. Make changes to the code and if you think it belongs in here then just submit a pull request

+## Credits

+Thanks given to the Code Institute for guidance and teaching to assist in making this app.
+Thanks given also to Jack McKenna for his assistance on content for his site as well as helping in the testing.
+Also thanks given to W3Schools' tutorials for assistance with Front End development